 The D8128D OctoPOPIT Module combines the functions of the D8125 POPEX Module and the D8127/D9127 POPIT Modules to provide eight off-board points in a single module.
-You can wire both D8128D OctoPOPIT and D8125 POPEX Modules in parallel to the Zonex bus terminals on the same control panel.
+You can wire both D8128D OctoPOPIT and D8125 POPEX Modules in parallel to the Zonex Bus terminals on the same control panel.

-Review Section 6.0 Power Outputs on page 24 to ensure there is enough power for the OctoPOPITs and other powered devices that will be connected to the system.
+Review Section 6.0 Power Outputs on page 25 to ensure there is enough power for the OctoPOPITs and other powered devices that will be connected to the system.

-Up to four D8128Ds can be connected to the D7212GV2 Control Panel (three points can be used on the last OctoPOPIT).
+Up to thirty D8128D Modules can be connected to the D9412GV2 Control Panel.
+A maximum of nine D8128Ds can be connected to the D7412GV2 Control Panel (three points can be used on the last OctoPOPIT).